dmpstats/Fetch_and_Merge_Acceleration_to_Locations/README.md

 Given the individuals and time-span of recorded events in the input location data, this App is tasked with downloading and merging available (non-location) acceleration data to recorded locations.
-Merging is entirely time-based, and the underlying data processing can be outlined as follows:
+Merging is time-based whithin animals/tracks, and the underlying data processing can be outlined as follows:

 1. Extract animal/track IDs and start-end timestamps of location events for individuals present in input data;